MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/corrupted-guide.md

 - Weren't saved correctly due to the **Append to** issue described above

-- You deleted from the model-driven app
+- You deleted in the model-driven app

 The other guide steps might appear in random positions, however, after running the flow.
 For example, if your guide has three steps, and the issue is with step 2, the steps in the PC app might look like this.